joy-prime/joy-types/README.md

 A Joy' class identifies a constrained set of Joy' types, such as "vectors".
 It is identified by a Clojure keyword, which conventionally uses capitalized camel case, such as `::my/TaskManager`.
+There is a root class `::joy/Any` that is a superclass of all other classes.
+There is a leaf class `::joy/Void` that is a subclass of all other classes but has no values.

 From the Joy' programmer's perspective, classes and types are created, manipulated, and applied at runtime rather than at compile time.
 A Joy' compiler or analysis tool may perform static